 It is unclear what Szathmary – impoverished for most of her artistic life – had actually requested of her company archives, or to what extent, as her wishes were never specified in writing.
 Working on-site allowed me to monitor the activities, but the director’s involvement with the project appeared to be more personal in nature than voluntary.
 Within a week, my observations turned from curious to suspicious.

 I discovered that Gugeler and Mason had been paid monies (approx. $15,000.00) by the corporation for their work related to the project, and were planning to pay themselves an additional $35,000.00 for work on the project’s “second phase."
 It was later discovered that Inner Stage was registered as a not-for-profit charitable corporation, but had lost its charitable status in 2003 (on Gugeler’s watch).
 Furthermore, Gugeler and Mason intended to spend the remaining monies on a film documentary.
 Leaving aside the propriety of this activity, they clearly intended to profit even more from such an undertaking.

 Directorship gave me entitlement to investigate, but the board became decidedly uncooperative.
 One by one, the directors resigned, with the exception of Gugeler.
 His resistance proved to be both futile and comical.

-My successful journey also ended, but shortly afterward, a strong memory stirred inside of me.
+My successful journey also ended.
+It wasn't until weeks afterward that a powerful memory stirred inside of me.
 The day before Szathmary died, she kept repeating, “the vultures are circling, the vultures are circling!”
-I assumed she was having hallucinatory dreams, but it became very clear to me that the message was a conscious warning.
+I assumed she was having hallucinatory dreams, but it became very clear that her message was a conscious warning.